CernVM-FS Configuration Examples

 Squid is very powerful and has lots of configuration and tuning options.
 For CernVM- FS we require only the very basic static content caching.
 If you already have a Frontier Squid installed (http://frontier.cern.ch) you can use it for cvmfs as well

-Otherwise, start from a standard Scientific Linux 5 Squid and adjust as follows.
+Otherwise, start from a standard Scientific Linux 5 or 6 Squid and adjust as follows.
 Browse through your /etc/squid/squid.conf and make sure the following lines appear accordingly

 maximum_object_size 1024 MB